MetaKt/Architecture-Design/README.md

 - JavaScript to Native Bridge: This architecture allows React Native to utilize the native components of each platform (iOS, Android), providing near-native performance.
 However, the bridge itself can become a bottleneck because each interaction between JavaScript and the native side involves serialization and deserialization, which can be costly in terms of performance, especially for high-volume, real-time interactions.
 - Asynchronous Execution: React Native's non-blocking, asynchronous execution model helps maintain smooth UI performance by preventing JavaScript operations from blocking the UI thread.

+**2. Reliability**
+- Component-Based Architecture: React Native's use of components facilitates reliability.
+Each component can be isolated, making it easier to manage faults and updates without affecting other parts of the application.
+- Mature Ecosystem: Leveraging React's ecosystem, React Native benefits from a robust set of tools and community-tested libraries, which enhance the reliability of applications built with the framework.

+**3. Extensibility**
+- Code Reusability: The ability to use the same code for both iOS and Android platforms makes it easier to scale applications to multiple platforms.
+This reduces the complexity and resources required to maintain separate codebases.
+- Third-Party Plugins and Modules: React Native's architecture supports integration with third-party modules, allowing developers to extend the functionality of applications as they scale without having to build all features from scratch.

+**4. Maintainability**
+- Modular Architecture: The modular nature of components in React Native not only simplifies updates and bug fixes but also enhances the overall maintainability of the code by promoting cleaner and more organized code structure.

+**5. Security**
+- JavaScript Environment: Since React Native apps execute JavaScript code, they inherit both the strengths and weaknesses of JavaScript with regards to security.
+Proper security measures must be implemented to handle JavaScript-specific security issues, such as injection attacks.
+- Native Modules: While React Native uses native modules that can potentially offer better security than web-based interfaces, each native integration must be secured appropriately, as these can also introduce vulnerabilities if not correctly handled.